TanyaWaqanika/CookingMamas/README.md

 Once the application is running locally, you can access it by opening your web browser and navigating to http://localhost:5000.

 <h2>Project Overview</h2>
-Budget Bites aims to provide an intuitive and user-friendly interface for users to discover recipes based on their dietary preferences and budget constraints.
+Budget Bites aims to provide an intuitive and user-friendly interface for users to discover recipes based on their dietary preferences.
 Here's a brief overview of the key features:

-- Recipe Filtering: Users can easily filter recipes based on their dietary requirements and budget, ensuring that they find recipes tailored to their specific needs.
+- Recipe Filtering: Users can easily filter recipes based on their dietary requirements, ensuring that they find recipes tailored to their specific needs.
 - User Interaction: Budget Bites encourages user engagement by allowing them to add their own recipes to the platform.
 This fosters a sense of community and enables users to share their culinary creations with others.
 <h2>Authors</h2>
 Cherina Chung, Katy Hatch, Minahil Khan, Tanya Waqanika, Paulene Bandoy